DogsTailFarmer/martin-binance/README.md

 * None

 _With margin.de:_
-* Not work more than one Python bot at the same time, you can use new instance for new pair
+* Not work more than one Python bot at the same time with "pure virtual function" error after some time.
+You can use new instance for new pair
 * Sometimes skips the partial fill signal from the margin layer
 * Sometimes fill signal from the margin come with a delay, for temp fix use EXTRA_CHECK_ORDER_STATE = True